Cooking Channel (American TV channel)

+As of November 2023, Cooking Channel is available to approximately 34,000,000 pay television households in the United States-down from its 2016 peak of 66,000,000 households.
+Along with American Heroes Channel, Destination America, Discovery Family, Discovery Life, and Science Channel, Cooking Channel is among the less prevalent networks of Warner Bros.
+Discovery.

+In recent years, Cooking Channel has lost carriage with the growth of streaming alternatives including its parent company's HBO Max, and has generally been depreciated by Warner Bros.
+Discovery in current retransmission consent negotiations with cable and streaming providers.

 History

 As Fine Living

 The channel was announced by Scripps in 2001 and launched the following year as Fine Living (later Fine Living Network, FLN).
 The brand was positioned towards high-income viewers "who want guidance in helping spend their free time", and featured a mix of lifestyle- and leisure-themed programming dealing with topics such as travel and adventure, finance, real estate, "everyday pursuits", and technology.
 Scripps positioned Fine Living as a multi-platform brand, having launched a companion website, and purchasing a 49% stake in a free-circulation magazine that would be co-branded with the channel.
 Scripps planned to invest $100 million in original programming for Fine Living.
 The network was launched on August 21, 2002.

 In 2007, Fine Living acquired primetime encores of the syndicated series The Martha Stewart Show.
 The network later added Whatever, Martha!, a series featuring her daughter Alexis Stewart and Jennifer Hutt comedically riffing over footage from Martha Stewart Living.